volkanalkilic/ThingsOn.MQTT.Bench/Readme.md

 # ThingsOn MQTT Bench

-ThingsOn MQTT Bench is a sipmleCross-platform .NET Core benchmark tool for MQTT brokers.
+ThingsOn MQTT Bench is a sipmle Cross-platform .NET Core benchmark tool for MQTT brokers.
 It measures the maximum number of messages that can be sent to the broker in a specified amount of time.

 ![ThingsOnMQTTBenchmin.gif](https://github.com/volkanalkilic/ThingsOn.MQTT.Bench/blob/main/ThingsOn.MQTT.Bench-min.gif)